aaronp/balloons/readme.md

 That was super-simple, and (I thought) pretty easily testable.
 The tests were a little clunkier than I wanted though, as they had to set up a collection of fixed 'UserInput's for a game.

 ## Phase Two - fixed random games and generated tests
-The game worked after phase one, and to my deligh my 9yr old daughter really enjoyed playing/testing it!
+The game worked after phase one, and to my delight my 9yr old daughter really enjoyed playing/testing it!
 At this point I was at around the 2 hour mark, but given my daughter's (and my) interest, I wanted to keep going.

 I wanted to play it with my daughter, and also wanted a way where we could both play the game w/o one of us knowing the balloon sizes, and yet still both be able to play the same random game.
 It would also be nice not to have to clear down the first line of input.